takealeap/takealeap.github.io/_posts/2019-06-03-lead-community.md

 <p> You will be financially compensated as per your skills and experience. </p>

 <p> We will take good care during your stay in Auroville.
 You’ll live in a furnished, peaceful accommodation with a beautiful garden, get fresh organic food and an e-bike to move around.
 We have swimming pool, sports facilities, beautiful beaches and forests in our vicinity.
 You’ll get opportunity to explore vibrant life in Auroville, pursue your other interests and develop new ones. </p>

-<p>If you are not willing to shift to Auroville, then you can also work remotely.
-No issues at all! </p>
+<b>This role will require you to spend atleast about 3-6 months in Auroville.<b> It is hard to understand the needs of the community remotely.

 <p> If you are willing to take the leap with us, then drop us a mail at <b> hi@leaplabs.io </b>.
 Please include the following information in the mail:
 <ul>